How Can Music Provide Comfort in End of Life? An Interview with Kieran Schnabel, Part One

 A music thanatologist talks about providing comfort at the end of life

-Today is part one of a two-part interview with Kieran Schnabel, a music thanatologist with SacredFlight (a not-for-profit charitable organization of certified music thanatologists).
+Today is an interview with Kieran Schnabel, a music thanatologist with SacredFlight (a not-for-profit charitable organization of certified music thanatologists).
 Kieran is located in Oregon, and grew up practicing and studying music.
 He is now a full time music thanatologist, and was kind enough to share some of his story — along with more information on music thanatology’s mission and practice — with SevenPonds.

 Credit: Kieran Schnabel